Suitcaselegal/slate_docs/source/index.html.md

-country | Yes | (String) The country for the newly registered user. phone | Yes | (String) The phone number for the newly registered user. title | No | (String) The academic or professional title for the newly registered user. company | No | (String) The company name for the newly registered user. commercial_register | No | (String) The commercial register where the company is listed for the new user. commercial_register_number | No | (String) The company's commercial register number for the new user. legal_form | No | (String) The legal form of the company for the new user. care_of | No | (String) "Care of" address line for the new user. account_association | No | (String) Any associated account identifier for the new user.
+country | Yes | (String) The country for the newly registered user. phone | Yes | (String) The phone number for the newly registered user. title | No | (String) The academic or professional title for the newly registered user. care_of | No | (String) "Care of" address line for the new user. account_association | No | (String) Any associated account identifier for the new user.